Each year 50,000 people in the United States visit emergency departments for carbon monoxide poisoning.

 Carbon monoxide is a byproduct of burning carbon-based fuel.
 Sources of carbon monoxide include gasoline engines in motor vehicles, small engines and boats; carbon-fueled appliances such as furnaces, water heaters and boilers, and charcoal and propane heating and cooking sources.

 Carbon monoxide is deadly.
 It cannot be seen.
 It does not have a smell.
-Carbon monoxide poisoning can happen anywhere but it is more dangerous at higher elevations, where there is less oxygen.
-Carbon monoxide poisoning can occur from brief exposures to high levels of carbon monoxide, or from longer exposures to lower levels.
+Poisoning can happen anywhere but it is more dangerous at higher elevations, where there is less oxygen.
+Poisoning can occur from brief exposures to high levels of carbon monoxide, or from longer exposures to lower levels.

 Hyperbaric oxygen hastens the elimination of carbon monoxide in the blood and reduces the inflammatory processes instigated by carbon monoxide poisoning.
 Unfortunately many states, including New Mexico, have very few if any hyperbaric chambers to treat victims of carbon monoxide poisoning.
 The attorneys at McGraw Law, LLC can help find you the medical care you need to treat the symptoms associated with carbon monoxide poisoning.